Developmental Psychology: Key Stages in Human Growth and Learning

 Childhood and Adolescent Development

-Adolescence brings significant physical changes with puberty.
+Adolescence heralds significant physical transitions associated with puberty.

 Adult Development and Aging Process